CLI Reference

 hain sync status

 Display the share key.
-Alias for context share-key.
+Alias for space share-key.

 hain sync key